Dener (footballer, born 1971): Style of play

 Dener was an explosive, agile, and diminutive attacking midfielder with a low centre of gravity.
 He would start most of his attack either from the centre or the wings.
 He was known for speed and his exceptional dribbling skills, stating himself that "sometimes a dribble can be more beautiful than a goal".
-However, he was considered indisciplined as a player, skipping training several times.
+However, he was considered undisciplined as a player, skipping training several times.

 Death

 On 18 April 1994, in Rio de Janeiro, Dener died in an accident when his Mitsubishi Eclipse crashed into a tree at Borges de Medeiros Avenue, in the Lagoa Rodrigo de Freitas district.
-The car's driver was Dener's friend, Otto Gomes de Miranda, who lost both legs in the accident (rumoured to be a drug dealer and a friend of Romario 's).
+The car's driver was Dener's friend, Otto Gomes de Miranda, who lost both legs in the accident (rumoured to be a drug dealer and a friend of Romario's).
 Dener was strangled by the car's seat belt.
-His death shocked sports fans all over Brazil, a few weeks before the tragic loss of Ayrton Senna and the USA World Cup.
+His death shocked sports fans all over Brazil, a few weeks before the tragic loss of Ayrton Senna and the 1994 World Cup.